mouse-reeve/kyranides/book_1.md

 whatever happens about the Nose, a Divine Medicine_.
 Of the Juice of the Leaves ℥iv.
 Manna,
 Vitriol, Frankincense, _Misy_, _Aristolochia_,
-each three ounces: Rub them till all is dry, and use the Divine Virtue.
+each three ounces: Rub them till all is dry, and use the Divine Virtue. _For Baldness and
-_For Baldness and Shedding of the Hair, Sores, Scars, and any Diseases about the Head_:
+Shedding of the Hair, Sores, Scars, and any
-Apple the Juice of the Herb and the Juice of _Potamogeiton_, and the Juice of _Seseli_ skillfully mixt, anoynt for three days.
-_A Divine Medicine to keep the Teeth sound and firm, which I would not keep from you_.
-Of the Juice of the Grapes ℥j. or viii Spoonfulls, the Bark of Mulbery-Tree Root ℥vj.
+Diseases about the Head_: Apply the Juice of the Herb and the Juice of _Potamogeiton_, and the Juice of _Seseli_ skillfully mixt, anoynt for three days. _A Divine Medicine to keep the Teeth sound and firm, which I would not keep from you_.
+Of the Juice of the Grapes ℥j. or viii Spoonfuls, the Bark of Mulbery-Tree Root
+℥vj.
 Boyl it to half, and give it to wash the
 Mouth for three or five or seven days, and your Teeth will never ake.
 If one will diligently consider, the Vine will cure all Diseases